-Instructional methods that will be used in this course are the following: In class activities, written assignments, reading assignments, lecture, discussion, group activities, fitness assessments, class participation and online assignment submission on Canvas.
+Instructional methods that will be used in this course are the following: In class activities, written assignments, reading assignments, discussion, group activities, fitness assessments, class participation.

-Due to the physical activity nature of this course you need to come prepared to exercise to every class meeting
+Due to the physical activity nature of this course you need to come prepared to be in the water every class meeting.
+Please observe and obey ALL pool area rules and regulations at all times.

-- Clothing- you should wear appropriate attire so that you can exercise easily.
-Shorts, t-shirts, sweat pants and tennis shoes will suffice.
-Avoid clothing that could get caught in the equipment.
-Wearing layers is suggested as you may need to adjust to the weather.
-No sandals or slippers. - Changing clothes and securing personal items- you are welcome to use the lockers provided in the locker room.
-You must bring your own lock.
-If you choose to use the large lockers you must remove you lock at the end of class.
-Be warned that there is no one monitoring the locker rooms so do not bring your valuables. - Cell Phones: Cell phones are not allowed in the classroom during lectures or classroom activities.
-Cell phones are not allowed in the workout area.
-I will play music in the workout area. - Food- you should eat something about an hour before an exercise class.
-A light meal of carbohydrates and protein are ideal.
+- Clothing- you should wear appropriate attire so that you can swim easily.
+Swimming suits will suffice.
+Avoid loose clothing that could get caught in the water return system.
+Bring your towel, sun screen and sandals. - Changing clothes and securing personal items- you are welcome to use the bathrooms near the pool to change into and out of your swimming suits.
+The bathrooms will be open 15 minutes before class starts.
+Be warned that there is no one monitoring the bathrooms so do not bring your valuables and do not leave your bags in the bathroom during class.
+You can leave your bags on the bleachers. - Cell Phones: Cell phones are not allowed in the pool deck or pool.
+If you need to answer a call in case of an emergency let the instructor know and step outside the pool and pool deck to answer. - Food- you should eat something about an hour before a swimming class.
+A light meal of carbohydrates and protein is ideal.
 If you are diabetic or hypoglycemic, please let me know and remember to bring some easy to eat food with you.
 If you feel a reaction coming on stop, check and treat it right away. - Check Blood Glucose- if you take insulin or diabetic pills, blood monitoring is important.
 You want to avoid low levels so please check your glucose levels twice before class.
 Check it 30 minutes before and once again just before class.
 That way you'll know if your blood glucose is stable or dropping.
 If it's dropping you may need a snack.